North Cowichan Adopts 2019-2022 Strategic Plan

 [L-R Upper: Councillor Justice, Councillor Sawrie, Councillor Manhas, Councillor Douglas]

-[L-R Lower: Councillor Toporowski, Mayor Siebring, Councillor Marsh]
+[L-R Lower: Councillor Toporowski, Mayor Siebring, Councillor Marsh].
+Supplied by Municipality of North Cowichan.

 North Cowichan council has adopted the 2019 to 2022 Strategic Plan.